AdobeDocs/experience-manager-65.en/help/sites-authoring/author-environment-tools.md

 * Name
 * Path
-* Asset type such as images, manuscripts, documents, videos, pages, paragraphs, and products
+* Type of asset such as images, manuscripts, documents, videos, pages, paragraphs, and products
 * Asset characteristics such as Orientation (Portrait, Landscape, Square) and Style (Color, Monochrome, Grayscale)

     * Available only for certain asset types

-The actual appearance and handling is dependent on the device type you are using:
+The actual appearance and handling depends on the device type that you are using:

 >[!NOTE]
 >
->A mobile device is detected when the width is less than 1024px; i.e. also on a small desktop window.
+>A mobile device is detected when the width is less than 1024px; that is, also on a small desktop window.

 * **Mobile device such as iPad**

   The assets browser completely covers the page being edited.

-  To add an asset to your page touch-and-hold the required asset, then move it towards the right - the assets browser will close to show the page again, where you can add the asset to the required component.
+  To add an asset to your page touch-and-hold the required asset, then move it towards the right - the assets browser closes to show the page again, where you can add the asset to the required component.

   ![ateat-09](assets/ateat-09.png)